adityadhopade/interview_deck/kubernetes_trivia.md

 ---

-### What are Controllers ?
+### What are Controllers?

-- Whenever a manual effort gets automated in a way that system is taking care of Operation it is known as Controller.
+- Whenever a manual effort gets automated in a way that the system is taking care of Operation it is known as Controller.

 ---